MaximilianAzendorf/wassign/doc/src/Concept.md

 1. [Solving the scheduling](#solving-schedulings): Find a possible scheduling using a randomized depth-first search.

-2. [Solving the assignment](#solving-assignments): Find the best possible assignment for the given scheduling by constructing a corresponding linear optimization or (depending on the given extra constraints) mixed integer programming problem and solving it using an MIP solver.
+2. [Solving the assignment](#solving-assignments): Find the best possible assignment for the given scheduling by constructing a corresponding linear optimization or (depending on the given extra constraints) mixed integer programming problem instance and solving it using an MIP solver.

 3. [Perfoming hill climbing](#hill-climbing): Find a "neighbor scheduling" of the given scheduling (by moving a single event to another slot, if possible) and solve the assignment again.
 Repeat this until the solution of the neighbor scheduling is worse than the one before (this is the *hill climbing* part).